reibitto/command-center/README.md

 create your own separate repository to host it.
 If you let me know, I can add it to a list of external plugins.

 Eventually the goal is to make installing external plugins as simple as running a single install command.
 See this issue [here](https://github.com/reibitto/command-center/issues/24).
 Until then, it's a matter of dropping your jar file in the `plugins` folder and restarting the app.
+For more details on external plugins, refer to the [plugins readme](daemon/plugins/PLUGINS.md).

 ## Contributing